Skip to content

 Can’t save a draft at all:

 You need to make at least one edit.
-Add a filter, write a caption, tag a location, or tag someone.
+Add a filter, type a caption, tag a location, or tag a friend.
 Just selecting a photo and backing out won’t trigger the save prompt.

 Drafts not appearing for Stories:

 Story drafts expire after 7 days.
-If more than a week passed, it auto-deleted.
-No way to extend this timer, unfortunately.
+If more than a week passed, the draft auto-deleted.
+There’s no way to extend this timer.

 Instagram not loading properly: